25 Nov 2021

 On top of sustainability features that will shrink the homeowner’s carbon footprint are the financial savings.
-Green Star certified homes reduce a household’s energy costs by 75 percent and this is a key consideration of today’s buyers.
+Green Star certified homes reduce a household’s energy costs by up to 75 percent and this is a key consideration of today’s buyers.

 “Stockland is committed to developing a new generation of healthy, resilient and carbon positive homes at scale, and this is just the beginning.

 “Homes at Waterlea incorporate the very latest innovative design and sustainability features, chiefly renewable energy generation and thermal efficiency measures to ensure all residents can reduce the cost of owning and running their own home.

 “This home will save the owner energy and money.
 From being fossil-fuel free, electric, powered by renewable energy through to it being and electric vehicle ready, this home will bring household running costs down and we’re seeing that this is important for a lot of people, especially with energy cost on the rise,” said Ben.